tcondit/PNNL/slide-outline.md

 * The inventory file
  *

-* Similar to Terraform, it also manages configurations to a known state
+* Similar to Terraform (some shared philosophy), it also manages configurations to a known state
  * We use Chef for configuration management and deployments at Capital One Investing.
 This has always bothered me, because Chef's prime directive, as far as I can tell is to *prevent change*.
 Now we're forcing it to *effect change*.
 Convergence versus divergence.
 Wrong tool for the job.
  * Ansible, as an execution engine, is designed to do both.
 Using Ansible for deployments, it "feels like" driving a state machine.
 Okay, this is my current state.
 I'll maintain it *here*.
 Okay, this is my new state.
 Now I'll maintain it *here*.
  * If a run partially completes, and fails for some reason, you can re-run it after making some changes and it'll check that parts that are already complete, and not redo them.